Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \subsubsection{Effect on user involvement in the development process}

-\citet{clegg1996software} present three case studies on software development in companies, one of which tried to include users in its software development process with the aim to making a better system by improving usability and functionality.
-The senior managers found that the project was taking too much time and decided to involve consultants to reengineer the project.
-This change led to an increase in time pressure, which decoupled the user and developer interaction, excluded user knowledge from the development process, and in the end, wasted resources and effort.
-However, the project's developers agreed that involving users in development could be improved with more realistic deadlines.
+\citet{clegg1996software} present three case studies on software development in companies, one of which tried to include users in its software development process.
+An increase in time pressure decoupled the user and developer interaction, excluded user knowledge from the development process, and thus in the end, wasted resources and effort.
+However, afterwards the developers stated that involving users in development could be improved with more realistic deadlines and better management.